Annalein214/PicoPyGui/README.md

 # How to measure deadtime
 * TODO

 # How to support for add other picoscopes
 * copy picoscopeXXXX.py to picoscopeNNNN.py where XXXX is one of the existing scripts and NNNN is the new name
 * replaced all psXXXX with psNNNN
 * check and possibly add or remove functionality (e.g. DC50 coupling)
 * change numbers in timebase functions according to values in the picoscope programmers guide

-# Missing features
-* Digital Ports on ps3000a not working yet
-* this program does not include signal generator functionality

 # Major changes from previous version
+This is the previous version: https://github.com/Annalein214/picogui It grow to large and was hard to maintain.
+New version should be simpler with even more features.
 * sleeptime for a run is set to 0.1ms instead of 1ms in order to improve accuracy for the rate measurement
 * time is exchanged by time_ns in order to improve accuracy for the rate measurement

-# TODO
+# Missing features (please contect me for more items)
+* Digital Ports on ps3000a not working yet
+* this program does not include signal generator functionality

+# Todo list (please contect me for more items)
+* test konsole mode
 * check 3000 properties
 * combine picoscope types to one class with sub-classes implementing the changes
 * plots live verändern möglich machen
 * fft currently disabled
 * check pyqtgraph, could be nicer

-# Currently working on
-- fft bug
-- check: daq units of offset and triggervoltage